 I offer my expertise and experience for hire in order to help a group of people reach the summit.
 (Anatoli Boukreev)

-Any such act is known as a notarization.
+Any such act is known as a notarisation.
 The term notary public only refers to common-law notaries and should not be confused with civil-law notaries.

 Notarial services generally include:

 - attesting the signature and execution of documents